lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This mode mirrors `HashML-DSA.Verify(pk, M, signature, ctx, PH)` defined in Section 5.4.1 of [FIPS.204].

-Verification of a composite signature involves reconstructing the `M'` message by concatenating the composite domain separator "Domain" {{sec-oid-concat}} with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the pre-hashed message `PH(M)` .
+Verification of a composite signature involves reconstructing the `M'` message by concatenating the composite domain separator "Domain" {{sec-domsep-values}} with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the pre-hashed message `PH(M)` .

 Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.